Old Sarum Castle: History

-In 1171, King Henry II ordered that improvements are made to Old Sarum (which last until 1189), including a new gatehouse, drawbridge, inner bailey walls and a treasury constructed within the keep of the castle.
-In addition to this work refurbishment of the quarters for Queen Eleanor of Aquitaine are completed for the period of her house arrest at Old Sarum, which would last also until 1189.
-Following continued repairs and maintenance, a new hall, kitchen and bakehouse are built for the sheriff starting from 1201 and ending before 1215.
-After most of the population of Old Sarum had relocated to Salisbury by 1220, the castle became unused and was in ruins by 1240 but it was eventually repaired, only to be demolished by King Edward III in 1322.
+In 1171, King Henry II ordered that improvements be made to Old Sarum, including a new gatehouse, drawbridge, inner bailey walls and a treasury to be constructed within the keep of the castle; this work continued until 1189.
+In addition, a refurbishment was undertaken of the quarters of Eleanor of Aquitaine, who was under house arrest at Old Sarum until 1189.
+After these repairs and maintenance works, a new hall, kitchen, and bakehouse for the sheriff of Wiltshire were begun about 1201 and completed by 1215.
+After most of the population of Old Sarum had relocated to Salisbury by 1220, the castle became unused and was in decay by 1240.
+It was later repaired, only to be demolished by King Edward III in 1322.

-Edward III eventually ordered £700 to be spent on repairs and maintenance of the castle within Old Sarum around 1350, but the additional £600 required to repair the keep was never spent and the state of the castle started to deteriorate over time.
+Around 1350, Edward III ordered £700 to be spent on repairs and maintenance of the castle at Old Sarum, but an additional £600 required to repair the keep was never spent, and the state of the castle started to deteriorate over time.
 The castle grounds were sold by Henry VIII in 1514.

-The site of the castle and cathedral ruins at Old Sarum are considered a highly important British monument: it was among the 26 English locations scheduled by the 1882 Ancient Monuments Protection Act, the first such British legislation.
+The site of the castle and Old Sarum Cathedral ruins at Old Sarum are considered a highly important ancient monument: it was among the 26 English locations scheduled by the 1882 Ancient Monuments Protection Act, the first such British legislation.
 That protection has subsequently continued, expanding to include some suburban areas west and south-east of the outer bailey.
-It was also listed as a Grade I site in 1972.
+In 1972, Old Sarum was also listed as a Grade I structure.
 Old Sarum Castle, along with the cathedral ruins, is now administered by English Heritage.
-Its paved carpark and grass overflow carpark are located in the eastern area of the outer bailey.
+Its paved car park and grass overflow parking area are in the eastern area of the outer bailey.